 Applicants may pay for the full examination fee at the time of application.

 Deferred payment option

-Applicants have the choice to pay a part payment/deposit at the time of online application but defer the payment of the balance.
+Applicants have the choice to pay a part payment/deposit at the time of online application but defer the payment of the balance to the published payment deadline date.